mollybrothers/sir_spreading/README.md

 + JRY13027 (_SIR3-EcoGII_) – 25C: barcode10
 + JRY13027 (_SIR3-EcoGII_) – 37C: barcode11

+### N50: 33kb
+### Yield: 6Gb

 ## 201223_Elf (megalodon v 2.2.8)
+Data here is still not great, but qualitatively you can tell that the sir3-8-EcoGII strains have no methylation at 37C and do have methylation at 25C
 ### Strains:
 + JRY13114 (_sir3-8-EcoGII_) – 25C: barcode01
 + JRY13114 (_sir3-8-EcoGII_) – 37C: barcode02